EnsembleUI/ensemble_docs_archived/javascript-reference/JSON.md

 // Expected output: true
 ```
 ### stringify()
-The JSON.stringify() static method converts a JavaScript value to a JSON string
+The JSON.stringify() static method converts a JavaScript value to a JSON string.

+Types that are directly converted to json strings - string, number, array, object (map), boolean and date.
+Date objects are converted to string by calling the toISOString() method.

 #### Returns
 Returns a string representing the json object